luskaner/aoe2DELanServer/README.md

 ### Launcher

+- SteamOS: 3.
+- Ubuntu: 24.04 LTS (x86-64/arm64).
+- macOS: Catalina (v10.15) or higher.
 - Windows: 10 (no S edition nor S mode) or higher, (possibly Server 2016 or higher) all x86-64 (same as the game).
   Windows 11 on Arm (arm64) or higher, (possibly Server 2025 or higher) - no S mode - is also supported.

-- If you allow it to handle the hosts file, local certificate, or an elevated custom game launcher, it will require admin rights elevation.
+**Note: If you allow it to handle the hosts file, local certificate, or an elevated custom game launcher, it will require admin rights elevation.**

+#### Buildable (Experimental)

+Other 64-bit architecture variants of Ubuntu 24.04 LTS.

 ### Client

-- Age of Empires 2 Definitive Edition - Steam or Microsoft Store.
+- Age of Empires 2 Definitive Edition - Steam or Microsoft Store (only Windows).
 - Up-to-date version of the game.

 ## Binaries